RoarkGit/Blue-Academy/content/savage-guides/alexander/a4s.md

 Six Steam Regulators will spawn in the center of the arena in a triangle formation (two on each side of the triangle).
 These explode when touched by a player, killing that player.
 If they are left up for too long they will explode and wipe the group.
-We handle this by assigning three DPS to {{< role sprint >}}
+We handle this by assigning three DPS to
-and jump through them such that they each blow up two regulators.
+{{< action sprint >}} and jump through them such that they each blow up two regulators.
 They will die and need to be resurrected, but then Royal Pentacle is done.
 See below for what that looks like:

 ![Royal Pentacle](/images/raid-images/a4-pentacle.png)